 Dr Matthias De Wachter: Research Fellowship

-Dr Matthias De Wachter from Antwerp University Hospital , Belgium will be going to Danish Epilepsy Centre, Denmark
+Dr Matthias De Wachter from Antwerp University Hospital , Belgium went to the Danish Epilepsy Centre, Denmark and we are delighted to share this report

 Although it was my intension to work on the phenotype-genotype correlation in RORA, the involvement of another research group working on this gene, made it possible to focus also on other projects.
 We set up a qualitative research project about the opinions and experiences of clinicians with precision medicine in epilepsy.
 I conducted interviews with 14 different countries around the world.
 We set up retrospective studies on precision medicine in KCNQ2/3 GOF and KCNA2 GOF.
 I also worked on the deep phenotyping of a new epilepsy/ID gene CMIP, and on deep phenotyping of individuals with biallelic variants in FRRS1L.
 I was able to attend different international conferences to present our work, but also to follow as specific course on genetic interpretation in epilepsy.
 We visited a genetic lab, got teaching about interpreting of genetic results, and had interdisciplinary meetings about counselling.
 I talked with parents about their experiences with treatment of rare genetic epilepsies, and learned how to translate these experiences into research.
 By attending specific courses and the accessibility of the faculty, I feel much more confided how to interpret a genetic results, including using online available tools and interpreting scoring systems for genetic variants.
 I certainly learned a lot about spike wave activation in sleep and the EEG patterns of specific rare diseases.
 I learned a lot about the underlying pathophysiological mechanism, ion channel structures and brain excitability, which lay a strong foundation for scientific work in the future.